MHMDHIDR/whatsapp-web-sidebar-toggler/README.md

 1. Go to WhatsApp Web (https://web.whatsapp.com/)
 2. Wait for WhatsApp to fully load.
+3. You can toggle the sidebar in two ways:
-3. You should see a small green button on the left side of the screen.
+   - Click the small green button on the left side of the screen
-4. Click this button to toggle the sidebar visibility.
+   - Press Alt+S keyboard shortcut

 ## Troubleshooting

 - If the toggle button doesn't appear, try refreshing the page.
 - Make sure you're on https://web.whatsapp.com/
+- If the keyboard shortcut doesn't work, click somewhere on the WhatsApp Web page first to ensure it has focus
 - If the extension doesn't work after WhatsApp updates, please check for an updated version of this extension.

 ## License